-Environmental Impact Significance Before Mitigation Propose d Mitigation Measures Significance After Mitigation Agricultural Resources Impact 4.2-1: Conversion of Important Farmlands to non- agricultural use.
-Potentially Significant AG-1a.
-Pa foll the is i Payment of Agricultural and Other Benefit Fees.
-One of the following options included below is to be implemented prior to the issuance of a grading permit or building permit (whichever is issued first) for the project: Less than Significant A. Mitigation Option 1: Provide Agricultural Conservation Easement(s).
+Environmental Impact Significance Before Mitigation Proposed Mitigation Measures Agricultural Resources Impact 4.2-1: Conversion of Important Farmlands to non-agricultural use.
+Potentially Significant fe ti is AG-1a.
+Payment of Agricultural and Other Benefit Fees.
+One of the following options included below is to be implemented prior to the issuance of a grading permit or building permit (whichever is issued first) for the project: A. Mitigation for Non-Prime Farmland.
+Option 1: Provide Agricultural Conservation Easement(s).
 The Permittee shall procure Agricultural Conservation Easements on a "1 to 1" basis on land of equal size, of equal quality farmland, outside the path of development.
-The conservation easement shall meet DOC regulations and shall be recorded prior to issuance of any grading or building permits.
-Option 2: Pay Agricultural In-Lieu Mitigation Fee.
-The Permittee shall pay an "Agricultural In- Lieu Mitigation Fee" in the amount of 20 percent of the fair market value per acre for the total acres of the proposed site based on five comparable sales of land used for agricultural purposes as of the effective date of the permit, including programs costs on a cost recovery/time and material basis.
-The Agricultural In-Lieu Mitigation Fee, will be placed in a trust account administered by the Imperial County Agricultural Commissioner's office and will be used for such purposes as the acquisition, stewardship, preservation and enhancement of agricultural lands within Imperial County; or,
+The conservation easements shall meet DOC regulations and shall be recorded prior to issuance of any grading of building permits. a I F t Option 2: Pay Agricultural In-Lieu Mitigation Fee The Permittee shall pay an "Agricultura In-Lieu Mitigation Fee" in the amount of 20 percent of the fair market value per acre for the total acres of the proposed site based on five comparable sales of land used for agricultural purposes as of the effective date of the permit, including programs costs on a cost recovery/time and material basis.
+The Agricultural In-Lieu Mitigation Fee, will be placed in a trust account administered by the Imperial County Agricultura Commissioner's office and will be used for such purposes as the acquisition stewardship, preservation and enhancemen of agricultural lands within Imperial County or,